spack/spack/lib/spack/docs/getting_started.rst

 #.
 If using the ``gpg`` subcommand, ``gnupg2`` is required

 These requirements can be easily installed on most modern Linux systems;
-on Macintosh, XCode is required.
-Spack is designed to run on HPC platforms like Cray and BlueGene/Q.  Not all packages should be expected to work on all platforms.
+on macOS, XCode is required.
+Spack is designed to run on HPC platforms like Cray.
+Not all packages should be expected to work on all platforms.
 A build matrix showing which packages are working on which systems is planned but not yet available.